 energy from the sun by using solar power.
 Active solar power utilization

-includes mounting photo voltaic (PV) solar cells on your roof, or solar panels
+includes mounting photo voltaic (PV) solar panels on your roof, or solar water heater panels

 to heat water for domestic use or to heat your cabin